adap/flower/doc/source/how-to-run-simulations.rst

 Launch your Flower simulation
 -----------------------------

-Running a simulation is straightforward, in fact it is the default mode of operation for `flwr run <ref-api-cli.html#flwr-run>`_.
-Therfore, running Flower simulations primarily require you to first define a ``ClientApp`` and a ``ServerApp``.
-A convenient way to generate a minimal, but fully functional, Flower app is by means of the `flwr new
+Running a simulation is straightforward; in fact, it is the default mode of operation for `flwr run <ref-api-cli.html#flwr-run>`_.
+Therefore, running Flower simulations primarily requires you to first define a ``ClientApp`` and a ``ServerApp``.
+A convenient way to generate a minimal but fully functional Flower app is by means of the `flwr new
 <ref-api-cli.html#flwr-new>`_ command.
 There are multiple templates to choose from.
 The
 example below uses the ``PyTorch`` template.
 A minimal example is shown below.

 .. tip::

-    If you haven't already, install flower via ``pip install -U flwr`` on a Python environement.
+    If you haven't already, install Flower via ``pip install -U flwr`` in a Python environment.

 .. code-block:: shell